neefrehman/lzy/README.md

 Written by [Adam](https://github.com/adamduncan) and [Neef](https://github.com/neefrehman)

 ## Features
 * Very small!
-33 lines and 863 bytes of data (310 when minified & gzipped)
+31 lines and 838 bytes of data (310 when minified & gzipped)
-* Written in vanilla JS, no other dependencies
+* Written in vanilla JS (ES6), no other dependencies
 * Will take `data-src` attribute and load in an `src` for images
 * If not on an `img` element, `lzy.js` will fallback to applying `background-image` to the element's style
 * Will remove the `data-src` attribute once loading is done